 The First Assistant manages the day-to-day operations of the Office and supervises the manager of each Division as well as the Administrative Officer, the Law Enforcement Coordinator and the Public Information Officer.

-The National Security Deputy Chief is the primary representative for the U.S. Attorney with the Joint Terrorism Task Force (JTTF) in the District and the Anti-Terrorism Advisory Council (ATAC), and represents the U.S. Attorney’s Office with the federal, state, and local anti-terrorism and national security preparedness efforts including the state’s Counter-Terrorism Advisory Security Council.
+The National Security Unit Chief is the primary representative for the U.S. Attorney with the Joint Terrorism Task Force (JTTF) in the District and the Anti-Terrorism Advisory Council (ATAC), and represents the U.S. Attorney’s Office with the federal, state, and local anti-terrorism and national security preparedness efforts including the state’s Counter-Terrorism Advisory Security Council.

 The Civil Division Chief supervises the attorneys and staff assigned to the Civil Division and is responsible for case/task assignments and management of defensive litigation, Health Care Fraud, and Affirmative Civil Enforcement (ACE).
 The Civil Division Chief also oversees the Supervisor of the Asset Recovery Unit, who is responsible for the Asset Forfeiture program and the Financial Litigation program, including the collection of debts owed the government and restitution owed to victims of crime.